eclipse-iceoryx/iceoryx2/doc/how-to-write-conformance-tests.md

 to run the tests for each SUT type.

-Assuming the tests are part of a `my_test_crate` crate, which contains the modules `my_module`, the tests would be instantiated as follows:
+Assuming the tests are part of a `my_test_crate` crate, which contains the modules `my_module`, the tests can be instantiated as follows:

 ```rs
 use iceoryx2_bb_testing::instantiate_conformance_tests;